codership/documentation/galeracluster/source/glb.rst

 =================================
 .. _`glb-doc`:

-Galera Load Balancer provides simple TCP connection balancing developed with scalability and performance in mind, by Codership, Oy.
+Galera Load Balancer provides simple TCP connection balancing developed with scalability and performance in mind.
 It draws on Pen for inspiration, but its functionality is limited to only balancing TCP connections.
-Galera Load Balancer provides:

 - Support for configuring back-end servers at runtime.
 - Support for draning servers.
-- Support for the epol API for routing performance.
+- Support for the epoll API for routing performance.
 - Support for multithreaded operations.
 - Optional watchdog module to monitor destinations and adjust the routing table.